-Download the database from the technical support web site, www.g1.com/support.
+Download the database from the Pitney Bowes eStore.
+You received a download link with your product release announcement or Welcome letter.
 The data file will be downloaded as a .zip file.
 Extract the files and make note of the directory where you save the files.